sayedimac/sayedimac.github.io/pets.md

-# Immigrating from South Africa to the UK with Pets
+# Bring your pets

+### Top tips
-## - Do not put preassure on yourself to get them here ASAP.
-Ensure you are ready for them when they arrive.
+- Do not put preassure on yourself to get them here ASAP.
+Rather ensure you are ready for them when they arrive.
-## - Work with a vendor.
+- Work with a vendor - it is not cheap bu tit really is a lot less stress if you compare it to doing it yourself.
-## - No quarantine is required in the UK unless they find an issue.
+- No quarantine is required in the UK unless they find an issue.

 ### 1. Timing
 - Your pet will essentially have to start the procedure for vaccination clearance at least three (3) months before they can get on the airplane.